-Example 8: Meter Tested in the Meter Shop
+Example 5: Meter Tested in the Meter Shop

-The MT-1/WT3 can be used as a test board in the meter shop to check both singlephase and three-phase meters using a single-phase four-jaw meter base mounted on the wall.
+The MT-1/WT1 can be used as a test board in the meter shop to check single-phase meters using a single-phase four-jaw meter base mounted on the wall.
 The meter base must provide a voltage of 120 V or 240 V on the two upper jaws with a capacity of at least 150 VA.
 The meter base's voltage must respect the nominal voltage value of the meter under test.

-Before inserting the MT-1/WT3 in the meter base, set the Form Selector switch in the back of the tester at the 1S/2S/15S position so that the MT-1/WT3 is powered from the two upper tabs (see Appendix C).
-It is recommended to use a holding ring to secure the MT-1/WT3 in place.
+Before inserting the MT-1/WT1 in the meter base, set the Form Selector switch at the back of the tester to the 1S/2S position so that the MT-1/WT1 is powered from the two upper tabs (see Appendix C).
+It is recommended to use a holding ring to secure the MT-1/WT1 in place.